Host configuration headers contain macro definitions that describe the

 COLLECT2_HOST_INITIALIZATION

-is being initialized.
+collect2 is being initialized.

 GCC_DRIVER_HOST_INITIALIZATION

-UPDATE_PATH_HOST_CANONICALIZE (
+UPDATE_PATH_HOST_CANONICALIZE (path)

 DUMPFILE_FORMAT